inonehp/inonehp/README.md

 ---

 > [!NOTE]
-> [Markdown Syntax](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) - Basic writing and formatting syntax (when editing README.md, it is at the bottom right).
+> [Markdown Syntax](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) - When you're editing the README.md file, you can find the Markdown formatting syntax at the bottom right corner.

 ---